ticky/jessicastokes.net/_posts/2015-07-17-on-identity.markdown

 title:  "On Identity"
 description: "Identity has been a strange, challenging thing.
 I spent a long time juggling identities.
 Now, it's time to drop the façade."
 date:   2015-07-17 12:30:00 +1000
-categories: meta identity personal trans transgender
+categories: meta identity personal trans transgender announcements
 ---

 Identity, for me at least, has been a strange, challenging thing.